 When washing the dishes, food scraps left over from your last meal can easily make their way into your drains.
 A few scraps of bread or several grains of rice may not seem like much initially, but this adds up quickly over time and can easily lead to a severely clogged kitchen drain.
 To prevent this, purchase a sink strainer and place it on top of your drain before you start washing the dishes.

-Pouring Oil and Grease the Drain
+Pouring Oil and Grease in the Kitchen Drains

-It’s natural to think of disposing used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
+It’s natural to think of disposing of used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
 Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water from escaping into your sewer line.

 Using Harsh Liquid Clog Removers